ICARION-Project/ICARION/docs/DEVELOPERS_GUIDE.md

 ### Overview

-Instrument-specific electric field calculations are in `ElectricFieldForce`.
-Each instrument type has analytical field formulas.
+Instrument-specific electric field calculations live in FieldModels and are consumed by `ElectricFieldForce`.
+Analytical formulas are implemented in `AnalyticalFieldModel`; grid/BEM/FEM fields use `FieldProviderModel` (wraps `IFieldProvider`).

 ### Step-by-Step Guide